open-policy-agent/opa/docs/content/envoy-tutorial-standalone-envoy.md

   created earlier.
 * The OPA container is configured to download policy bundles from the in-cluster bundle server (`bundle-server.default.svc.cluster.local`).
-* The OPA license key must be set.
-We show how to do this in the next step.

 ```yaml
 # app.yaml